OCRMathsExam Board Revision

 View mark scheme hint

-What is meant by a mixed number?
+What is meant by simplifying a fraction?
 [2 marks]

 2 marks